ubuntu-mate/ubuntu-mate.org/pages/faq-verify-secure.md

 Note the **bold** lines which confirm the file was signed by the team over at Ubuntu.
 If this wasn't genuine, the result would be **BAD signature**.

-The "key is not certified" message is simply because you haven't explictly told GnuPG to trust this key.
+The "key is not certified" message is simply because you haven't explicitly told GnuPG to trust this key.
 This is optional.
 You can [learn more about GnuPG on the wiki page](https://help.ubuntu.com/community/GnuPrivacyGuardHowto).